SophieDeBenedetto/stream_chat/blog.md

 ]
 ```

-It is a list of tuples, where the first element is the DOM id, the second element is an instruction to the LiveView client regarding where to position the item in the list (we don't care about that right now), and the third element is the item itself.
+It is a list of three-tuples, where the first element is the DOM id, the second element is an instruction to the LiveView client regarding where to position the item in the list (we don't care about that right now), and the third element is the item itself.

 Here's a simplified look at the version of the `do_reduce/3` function that does the heavy lifting: